benjmin-r/squeakyvessel.com/_posts/2017-01-16-looking-for-new-opportunity-job.md

 And: People.

-I believe, the one of the reasons I consider myself "good" at working with people is, that the people I work with are important to me.
+I believe, one of the reasons I consider myself "good" at working with people is, that the people I work with are important to me.

 That means, I'll patiently point it out, whenever you use the word "resource"